top of page

 As a director of two large UK banks, a member of the Scottish Tourism Board, and President of the Edinburgh Chamber of Commerce, Willie established "The Thyne Scholarship," enabling young people to travel, broaden their perspectives, and explore their vocations.

-He taught me that being
+He taught me that being a leader means more than being a boss!

 Alan G